prod-feng/Install-and-configure-Ceph-on-CentOS-7-with-Erasure-code/README.md

 >
 >

-In the following, I will setup a CephFS using the 2 erasure pools wit 2 tier pools:
+In the following, I will setup a CephFS using the 2 erasure pools with 2 tier pools:
 >
 > [ceph@master my-cluster]$ceph fs new cephfs mdspool datapool
 >